pubkey/rxdb/docs-src/docs/rx-storage-opfs.md

 ## Setting `usesRxDatabaseInWorker` when a RxDatabase is also used inside of the worker

 When you use the OPFS inside of a worker, it will internally use strings to represent operation results.
-This has the benefit that transfering strings from the worker to the main thread, is way faster compared to complex json objects.
+This has the benefit that transferring strings from the worker to the main thread, is way faster compared to complex json objects.
 The `getRxStorageWorker()` will automatically decode these strings on the main thread so that the data can be used by the RxDatabase.

 But using a RxDatabase **inside** of your worker can make sense for example when you want to move the [replication](./replication.md) with a server.
 To enable this, you have to set `usesRxDatabaseInWorker` to `true`: